Jaggln: Rules

 The following rules are based on the game as described by Schipflinger:

 Aim

 Jaggln is a partnership game in which the aim is to win at least five of the nine Gewisses (Gwiß).
 The Gewisses are the four Sows (actually Deuces, but sometimes erroneously called Aces), four Tens and the Jaggl (the Unter of Bells).

 Players

-Jaggln is a game for five players.
-If six play, the dealer 'sits out'.
-If seven play, the player after the dealer also sits out before taking over as dealer.
-So there are always five active players.
+Jaggln is a game for five or six players.
+If seven play, the dealer sits out.

 Cards

 Jaggln is played with a Single German (Salzburg) pack comprising four suits – Acorns, Leaves, Hearts and Bells – and 33 cards i.e. the Sow to Seven in each suit plus the Six of Bells or Buggl.

 Jaggln has three permanent top trumps which are always part of the trump suit and do not belong to their natural suit.
 They are the: